By Lisa Evans, Earthjustice – see the original post here.

 By Lynn Thorp, National Campaigns Director

-Posted on November 20, 2013 | Filed Under Global Warming and a New Energy Economy, Healthy, Safer Families and Communities, Making Democracy Work, Protecting America's Waters | Comments Off
+Posted on November 20, 2013 | Filed Under Global Warming and a New Energy Economy, Making Democracy Work, Protecting America's Waters | Comments Off